ScottFeichter/my-react-vite-template/README.md

 npx tiged ScottFeichter/my-react-vite-template#main react-vite-template
 ```

-- This clones of repo main branch under the name in the directory where it is run.
+- This clones repo main branch in the directory where it is run.

 ## How To Install